 - In Dragon Ball Z, Babidi's base can simulate various environments and his henchmen use it to their advantage (although it fails spectacularly when a Heavy Worlder henchman tries increased gravity against Vegeta, who regularly trains in increased gravity.)

 - In Bleach, Yukio Hans Vorarlberna could put people inside video games, where he could control everything, including gravity and time.
+However, he was just as bound to the rules of the video game as anyone else

 - In The Matrix Revolutions, the Train Man has a small Matrix of his own, a train station used to smuggle renegade programs from the machine world into the Matrix.
 While inside it, he is basically omnipotent and can even curb-stomp Neo.